 You can book a pub crawl or cultural tour through the hotel, but we opted to explore on our own at our own pace, for free.
 It’s safe to wander in Semonkong Town; everything is within walking distance of the lodge, and its residents are friendly and curious.
 We went from pub to pub, enjoying different local beers and ciders, chatting up patrons who had a smattering of English, and watching old American action flicks on the 10-inch tubes mounted behind the bar counters.

 In fact, the horse, blanket and hat are arguably the three most important symbols in Lesotho, and each bears special meaning in Basotho culture.
-Horses are matter of both pride and necessity in treacherous mountain terrain, and the Basotho horse appears on the country’s national coat of arms.
-Wool seanamarena blankets are distinguished from those of other African nations in their use as an everyday garment and their importance in fertility, marriage and circumcision rituals.
+Horses are matter of both pride and necessity in treacherous mountain terrain, while Basotho horse appears on the country’s national coat of arms.
+Wool seanamarena blankets are distinguished from those of other African nations in their use as an everyday garment and their importance in fertility, marriage and circumcision rituals (see them today, featured in the new Black Panther movie).
 The mokorotlo hat is a symbol of craftsmanship and appears at the heart of the Lesotho flag.
 Its shape is fabled to mirror the Qiloane Mountain near the fortress of Moshoeshoe I, founder of the great Basotho nation in 1824.

 LEAVING THE PLACE OF SMOKE